mstww/ValTracker/README.md

   - Search for any player to get info on their Matches!

 - Collectables
-  - Bundles:
   - See all Bundles in the Game, with Skins and Prices
   - See all weapon skins with prices individually

 - Account Switching
   - Log in with up to 5 Accounts to switch between them!